AdrianC165/ObesityPrediction/README.md

 # ObesityPrediction
-Exploring the Link Between Eating Habits and Obesity
+We are exploring the Link Between Eating Habits and Obesity

 ## Project Overview
 In this project, we’re digging into the relationship between eating habits and obesity using machine learning.
 The dataset comes from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).
 The main goal is to clean up the data, build a regression model, and see how well we can predict obesity levels based on various lifestyle factors.